 If a single-member LLC taxed as a sole proprietor adds another member, the LLC automatically converts to a partnership for tax purposes.
-Alternatively, members may elect S-Corp taxation which is discussed in more detail in the section immediately below (see Tax Classification of a Multiple-Member LLC).
+Alternatively, members may elect S-Corp or C-Corp taxation.

 Tax Classification of a Multiple-Member LLC

-Under the default classification rules, a multiple-member LLC is treated as a partnership for tax purposes unless the business elects C-corporation tax status.
-Alternatively, a multiple-member LLC meeting the eligibility requirements for the S-corporation election can elect S-corporation tax status upon formation (or after formation if it elected C-corporation tax status.
+Under the default classification rules, a multiple-member LLC is treated as a partnership for tax purposes unless the business elects corporation tax status.
+Alternatively, a multiple-member LLC meeting the eligibility requirements for the S-corporation election can elect S-corporation tax status upon formation, or after formation, if it elected C-corporation tax status.
 If a multiple-member LLC taxed as a partnership reduces its membership to a single member, the LLC automatically converts to a disregarded entity for tax purposes.